davidchesnut/sp-general-docs/docs/how-to-create-external-event-receivers.md

 # How to: Create external event receivers
 Learn the steps for creating external event receivers for on-premises installations of Business Connectivity Services (BCS) external lists.
- **Last modified:** September 17, 2015

- * **Applies to:** SharePoint Server 2013*
 External event receivers are classes that enable SharePoint Add-ins to respond to events that occur to SharePoint items, such as lists or list items.
 For example, you can respond to list events, such as adding or removing a field; list item events, such as adding or removing a list item or attachment to a list item; or web events, such as adding or deleting a site or site collection.
 You can add a remote event receiver to an existing Visual Studio solution that contains an SharePoint Add-in.

 This article accompanies the code sample  [SharePoint 2013: Create a remote event receiver for external data](http://code.msdn.microsoft.com/SharePoint-2013-Create-a-095c594c).
 It shows how to create all the components needed to configure and use external system event notifications.
 In this example, you will do the following:

 1. Create an external system based on the Northwind sample database